 The progress made by all pupils is regularly monitored and reviewed as part of high quality, differentiated teaching.
-Where a pupil is making inadequate progress or falls behind their peers, additional support will be provided under the guidance of the class teacher.
+Where concerns are raised about a pupil's progress or if they fall behind their peers, additional support will be provided under the guidance of the class teacher.
 This information will be shared with parents as and when appropriate, for example at parents' evening.

-Where pupils continue to make inadequate progress despite support and high quality teaching, the class teacher will seek advice from the SENDCo.
+Where concerns are raised about a pupil's progress, despite support and high quality teaching, the class teacher will seek advice from the SENCO.
 They will then assess if a pupil has a significant learning difficulty and agree appropriate support.

-Where a pupil is identified as having SEND, the SENDCo and the class teacher will take action to support effective learning by removing any barriers and put effective special educational provision in place.
-This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
+Where a pupil is identified as having SEN, the SENCO and the class teacher will take action to support effective learning by removing any barriers and put effective special educational provision in place.
+This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports the pupil in making good progress and securing good outcomes.
 This is known as the graduated approach - assess, plan, do, review.

-The school will notify the parents immediately that SEND Support is being offered and share with them the provision that is being put in place.
-This will be reviewed throughout the academic year.
+The school will notify the parents immediately that SEN Support is being offered and share with them the provision that is being put in place.
+This will be reviewed termly (three times per year) with the parents, the child and teacher at Pupil Progress Meetings.